yugyogeshpawar/DevOps_Online_Class/0.interview-questions-answers/azure-questions.md

 ## Azure Questions

-### 1. Question: What is Azure?
+## What is Azure?

-   Answer: Azure is a cloud service provided by Microsoft.
-It allows you to use computers and storage in the cloud instead of your own computer.
+Azure is a cloud service provided by Microsoft that allows you to use computers and storage in the cloud instead of your own computer.
+It's like having a virtual computer stored in the cloud, but with a lot of extra features and benefits.

+Here are some of the key benefits of using Azure:

+- **Scalability**: You can easily scale your applications up or down to meet your needs.
+Whether you need more power for your apps, or just need to handle a temporary spike in traffic, Azure can handle it.

+- **Security**: Azure provides a variety of security features, including identity and access management, and network security.
+This means your data is safe and secure.

+- **Integration**: Azure integrates well with other Microsoft services and tools, so you can use it to build a wide range of applications.

+- **Efficiency**: Azure offers a pay-as-you-go pricing model, which means you only pay for the resources you use.
+This can save you money compared to running your own servers.

+- **Developer Tools**: Azure provides SDKs and command-line interfaces for developers, making it easy to build and deploy applications.

+Overall, Azure is a powerful and flexible cloud platform that can help you build and deploy applications more efficiently.

 ### 2. Question: What is an Azure VM?
    Answer: An Azure VM, or Virtual Machine, is like a computer that's stored in the cloud.
 You can use it to run your programs and store your data.